jaskinkabir/obvault/data-comm/Fragmentation and Reassembly.md

 ## Steps
 1. Create two new datagrams, and copy the header fields into both
 2. Divide the data into two approximately equal portions along a 64-bit boundary
-	1. The first portion must be a multiple of 64 bits
+	1. The first portion must be a multiple of 64 bits (8 bytes)
-		1. 8 bits is also ok
-	2.
 3. Figure out the offset and more flag bits
 	1. The second datagram's offset value is calculated as follows
 		1. Divide the length of the first fragment by 8